Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2026 Guide)

 Key Customer Journey Orchestration Metrics

 But one important aspect to keep in mind while evaluating your campaigns is the technique you use to measure results.
-Multi-touch attribution — a method designed to understand all of the channels that contribute to a conversion instead of just the first or last — will help you truly understand how your multichannel journeys are performing.
+Multi-touch attribution, a method designed to understand all of the channels that contribute to a conversion instead of just the first or last, will give you a clear picture of how your multichannel journeys are performing.

 The multi-touch attribution model for conversion, which provides a clear view of all the important touchpoints in a customer journey.